pekelund-dev/codex-test/infra/prod/README.md

 terraform output -raw receipt_service_name
 ```

+Secret Manager entries for the OAuth client ID/secret and the optional Gemini key are also created (`oauth_client_id_secret`, `oauth_client_secret_secret`, `ai_studio_api_key_secret`).
+Add versions with `gcloud secrets versions add ... --data-file=...` once; the runtime service accounts already have accessor roles and the deploy scripts will automatically use these secrets instead of inline environment variables.

 ## Teardown

 Leave `protect_services` set to `true` during normal operation to avoid accidental removal of production services.
 Only set it to `false` if you intentionally want Terraform to delete the managed Cloud Run services, bucket, Artifact Registry repositories, and service accounts: